rahmi1016/FM-product-preview-card/README.md

 - More streamline SASS components, making automated padding value
 - Make it light/dark/colorful theme
 - Use bootstrap as style
+- Using picture element to make the image responsive.
+I haven't find a way to implemented the border radius to the respected image while using picture element.

 ### Useful resources